jdingel/econ35101/readme.md

 You may submit Julia or Matlab code as homework solutions.
 Please confer with me before submitting code written in other languages.

+Standards for transparency and replicability are rising quickly.
+The AEA has appointed a [Data Editor](https://github.com/AEADataEditor/) who will verify that code works [prior](https://www.aeaweb.org/journals/policies/data-code) to accepting papers for publication.
+Please write code for this class that is transparent and self-contained.

 ### Other resources

 -   I borrow considerably from Arnaud Costinot and Dave Donaldson’s PhD [class